curi/websites/_posts/2017-10-04-yes-or-no-philosophy.md

 # Pricing Explanation

+*Buy risk free.
+I offer a 30-day money back guarantee, no questions asked.
+If you aren’t satisfied, you get a refund.*

 I developed the **Yes or No Philosophy** ideas over the last 10 years.
 I know it could help people, so I've worked hard to explain in a clear and accessible way.
 This is a much larger product than what I've sold previously, and it offers more *value per dollar*.

 But my focus is on providing *value per time*.
 Are you a middle-class adult?
 If so, you're probably pretty *busy*!
 When buying an educational product, you should be concerned with how much value you'll get compared to how long it will take you to learn it.